Getting Started as a Volunteer

 Youth Mentor

 Are you passionate about making a difference in the life of a young person?
 We are looking for youth mentors to support refugee youth (ages 15–24) as they adjust to life in Alaska.
 Mentors help with English, academics, career exploration, and—most importantly—offer friendship and encouragement during a critical time.
 Just a few hours a month can help a young person feel seen, supported, and empowered to thrive.
 No experience needed—just a commitment to show up and be present.
+This position requires a background check.
+Training will be provided.

 Delivery Driver